StudentEng2016/CENG315.Project2/README.md

 is an end-to-end soil-based food production system that is also 100% open source, focused on precision, controlled from the web, and accessible and appropriate for small-scale operations.It tends to plant variety of plants and indeed gives the opportunity to the users to customize it by themselves.

+In our model, we only used one axis which moves forward because it was our first experiment so we wanted to move with simplicity but it is recommended to make other two axes as well Y-axis and Z-axis.
+Our project is facing issues setting up the wi-fi in the raspberry pi as it uses Farmbot OS.
+If possible, try and search for various other forms of images if it suits the scenario.
+As we only used one axes for our prototype, we had used few G-codes only but there is a whole set of conmmands which could be used.
+Its recommended to make makercase.io website and cut the case with the laser cutter very carefully with proper dimensions.
+Make sure the images used for the Farmbot OS is appropriate.

 \pagebreak